 And, if God really spoke, they are right.
 We must believe.
 Why?
 Because we must believe whatever God says no matter to whom He says it.
 If God told Samuel a message for Eli then we must believe Samuel’s message and that God gave it even if no action is required by us (1 Samuel 3).
 If your friend heard from God, you must believe her.

-So, do you believe that your friend’s feelings are a reliable source of divine revelation?
+So, do you?
+Do you believe that your friend’s feelings are a reliable source of divine revelation?